 While the treaties put in place by the Geneva Conventions are still in effect today, some discussion has taken place in recent years about updating them again.
 The most daunting question is whether the humanitarian rights put into effect by the Geneva Conventions for prisoners of war should pertain to terrorists or suspected terrorists.

 Furthermore, the Conventions obligate all states parties to the agreement—including Afghanistan—to offer universal jurisdiction and support of its protections.
 They must enforce them on their own soil.
-It remains to be seen whether further updates will be reached to accommodate these changing times.
+It remains to be seen whether further updates will be reached.